 Day Trading Taxes In Canada As An Investor

 If you’re buying and selling securities for a source of passive income, you can report capital gains and losses on your taxes.
 50% of your gains will be taxed at your typical tax rate.
-Gains are achieved when you sell a stock for more than you originally bought it for, it is also important to note that if the reverse happens, that is considered a capital loss and can be used to reduce the amount of your capital gains that are taxed.
+Gains are achieved when you sell a stock for more than you originally bought it for.
+It’s important to note that if the reverse happens, it is considered a capital loss and can be used to reduce the amount of your capital gains that are taxed.
 If you don’t use all of your capital losses, you can carry it forward to the next tax year.

 Final Thoughts On Day Trading Taxes In Canada

-Day trading does present a unique opportunity and career for financially minded individuals, but it is important to understand the tax implications if you choose to pursue that route.
-For regular investors looking to generate income, it is also important to consider whether they might actually be day traders in the eyes of the CRA.
+Day trading does present a unique opportunity and career for financially minded individuals and advanced investors, but it is important to understand the tax implications if you choose to pursue that route.
+For regular investors looking to generate income, it is also important to consider whether they might be day traders in the eyes of the CRA.